 - A reserved category candidate who gets selected on general merit is eligible to be allocated an unreserved vacancy based on his merit and preference.
 If an unreserved vacancy is not available for their first preference, they will be allotted a UPSC Cadre from reserved vacancies based on availability, merit and preference.

-- UPSC Cadre Allocation is done before commencement of training for IAS officers proceeding for the Foundation Course at LBSNAA and for IPS and IFoS as soon as the appointments have been made.
+- UPSC Cadre Allocation is done before the commencement of training for IAS officers proceeding for the Foundation Course at LBSNAA and for IPS and IFoS as soon as the appointments have been made.

 UPSC Cadre Allocation Policy seems very complicated, but the only stage where candidates get involved is when they indicate their preference.
 Preference for an IAS cadre and zone should be indicated carefully as the UPSC cadre controlling authorities do not entertain any change in preference after application.
 Also, if one forgets to indicate even one preference, their cadre allocation is done as the last priority, which means that the candidate may not get the preferred cadre even after securing a high merit ranking.
 Preparing for the Civil Services Exam well and being attentive during the UPSC Online Application process will get candidates the posting of their choice.